oclipa/javascript-cheat-sheet/README.md

 **Prototypal Inheritance**

 * Objects without classes.
-   * Each object has a prototype: Object.prototype.
+   * Each object instance has a prototype: Object.prototype, which is itself an object instance.
-   * The prototype cannot access private variables in a class (they would need to be accessed using getters and setters).
+   * The prototype cannot access private variables in an child instance (they need to be accessed using getters and setters).
-* Protoype delegation (a.k.a OLOO).
+* Protoype delegation (the prototype chain)
+   * a.k.a Object Linked to Other Objects - OLOO.
    * If a function is not found in the object, the engine will then look for it in the prototype.
+* Prototype concatenation (`Object.assign()`)
+   * Can pick and choose which properties to inherit (and dynamically change this over time).
+* Function inheritance
+   * Using a function to create a closure.

+Note that prototypal inheritance is **not the same as classical inheritance**.
+   * In classical inheritance, classes are provided with a blueprint that is built from a hierarchical chain of sub-classes.
+An instantiated class will be a single object with all of the properties of the sub-classes.
+      * Pros:
+         * Basic concepts easier to understand and interpret.
+         * Code tends to be easier to read.
+         * Better IDE support.
+      * Cons:
+         * Tight coupling, which makes it difficult to makes changes to base classes.
+         * Multiple inheritance is very difficult to implement.
+         * Brittle architecture, since bad designs are often baked into hierarchies so hard to fix.
+         * Cannot choose what to inherit (Gorilla/Banana analogy, although can be minimized using interfaces).
+   * In prototypal inheritance, objects concatenate properties from multiple objects in a flat (or much flatter) hierarchy.
+      * Pros:
+         * Loose coupling.
+         * Easier to maintain and update code (e.g. add additional properties or functionality at a later date).
+         * Easier to scale across multiple processors.
+      * Cons:
+         * Code can be harder to read.
+         * Steeper learning curve (particularly if coming from an OO background; scoping!)

+Javascript does not support (true) classical inheritance.

+*It is difficult to identify any case where classical inheritance is more appropriate than prototypal inheritance!
+The only case appears to be "if the language you are using depends on classical inheritance".*
-For a more in-depth discussion regarding how you describe prototypal inheritance, go [here](https://alexsexton.com/blog/2013/04/understanding-javascript-inheritance/).

-Alternatively, the following example is the conclusion of that article:
+A more in-depth discussion regarding descriptions of prototypal inheritance, can be found [here](https://alexsexton.com/blog/2013/04/understanding-javascript-inheritance/).
+The following is extracted from that article:

 ```javascript
 // define a prototype object with defaults.